dvankley/firefly-plaid-connector-2/README.md

 When started in this mode, the connector will not pull any past transactions, but will check for new transactions every `fireflyPlaidConnector2.polled.syncFrequencyMinutes`.

+The last sync position of each account will be stored in `persistence/plaid_sync_cursors.txt`.

 ## Firefly Transfers
 The most complex part of the connector by far is the transfer matching logic.